 In the charts below you can view recent trends in prices for domestic customers split by tariff type and payment method, and trends in suppliers’ domestic pre-tax profit margins.
 Select the 'more information' tab in the chart for a summary of the latest trends and details of the methodology used.

-You can find further information on trends in prices and profits in our reports on the retail and wholesale energy markets, and on our page Understanding the profits of the large energy suppliers.
+You can find further information on trends in prices and profits in our reports on the retail energy markets in 2016 and wholesale energy markets in 2016.
+Our page Understanding the profits of the large energy suppliers has further information on the revenues of the largest energy companies.

 To provide insight into the most recent developments in the costs suppliers face, we publish a Supplier Cost Index.